 Decision Making meaning refers to the process of selecting a course of action from various alternatives to achieve a desired outcome.
 It involves identifying options, evaluating their potential consequences, and choosing the best path forward.
 This process is vital in both personal and professional contexts, helping individuals and organisations navigate challenges and seize opportunities.

 Effective Decision Making leads to successful outcomes, while poor Decision Making can result in negative consequences.
-By carefully considering options and potential impacts, decision makers can make informed choices that align with their goals and values.
+By carefully considering options and potential impacts, decision makers can make informed choices that align with their goals and values, a process that is especially important in supervisor decision-making.

 Steps of the Decision Making Process